 2016 NYALGRO SCHOOL

-Sunday, June 8th - Tuesday, June 10th Holiday Inn Resort, Lake George, NY
+Sunday, June 5th - Tuesday, June 7th Villa Roma Resort, Callicoon, NY

-This year's theme was "Keeping the PEACE with Records Management" Thank you for being "COOL" and joining us for the 2014 NYALGRO School in at the Villa Roma Resort in Callicoon, NY.
+This year's theme was "Keeping the PEACE with Records Management" Thank you for being "COOL" and joining us for the 2016 NYALGRO School in at the Villa Roma Resort in Callicoon, NY.
 Records Managers will have the opportunity to expand their knowledge through new and exciting topics and network with members of the organization.
 It is also a great opportunity to meet and speak with records management vendors.